What is “the Border League”

 Given that the events are run purely by volunteers, every club is expected to provide assistance where requested in the form mainly of marshals (possibly parking guides also).

-As far as HBAC's own arrangements are concerned, any help with manning the registration desk at the HBAC flag/gazebo would be appreciated as the team manager is expected to be at the start line enforcing the line-up – this can most probably be done on an adhoc basis by parents whose own children’s race hasn’t started yet.
+As far as HBAC's own arrangements are concerned, any help with manning the registration desk at the HBAC flag/gazebo would be appreciated as the team manager is expected to be at the start line enforcing the line-up – this can most probably be done on an adhoc basis by parents who's own children’s race hasn’t started yet.

 Email firstname.lastname@example.org or see Alex at training.